Central England General Branch

 We usually meet on the second Monday of each month.

-Our next meeting is on December 8th, 7.00pm at The Wellington real ale pub, 37 Bennetts Hill, Birmingham city centre, B2 5SN.
+Our last meeting was on December 8th, 7.00pm at The Wellington real ale pub, 37 Bennetts Hill, Birmingham city centre, B2 5SN.

-The guest speaker will be Tommy Nagra, Head of Business Development BBC Birmingham.
+The guest speaker was Tommy Nagra, Head of Business Development BBC Birmingham.